 "Effective consent" means assent in fact, whether express or apparent, and includes consent by a person legally authorized to act for the owner.
-Consent is not effective if induced by deception or coercion.
+Consent is not effective if induced by force or threat.

 "Owner" means a person who has title to the property, possession of property, or a greater right to possession of the property than the actor.